devleaks/emitpy-docs/docs/emitpy/Airport/Managed Airport.md

 A Weather Engine is created to fetch airport and en-route weather and forecasts.

-Finally, it initialise the [[Airport Manager]], another containing entity responsible for airport resource allocation and monitoring:
+Finally, it initialise the «[[Airport Manager]]», another containing entity responsible for airport resource allocation and monitoring:

 - Runway usage,
 - Ramp occupancies,
 - Equipment and service vehicle use.

-Once all components are loaded, emitpy is ready to create [[Flight|flights]] and [[Service|services]].
+Once all components are loaded, Emitpy is ready to create [[Flight|flights]] and [[Service|services]].